gcmt/cmdfix.nvim/README.md

 If you have for example a user-defined command `:Marks`, the vim-native command `:marks` will effectively never be executed.
 If you want to retain the ability to execute both commands independently, just add the `Marks` command to the ignore list.

 This plugin leverages the `CmdlineLeave` autocommand for its functionality.
 According to the neovim doumentation (`:help CmdlineLeave`), this autocommand is triggered even in non-interactive uses of `:`.
-This means this can potentially break some existing functionality (eg. you have a user-defined command with the same name of a native command).
+This means it might potentially break some existing functionality (eg. you have a user-defined command with the same name of a native command).
+It also might impact performace in some cases.
 Use `<Cmd>` in your mappings instead of `:` to avoid this.

 ### Fixing rules